cosmos/sdk-tutorials/academy/3-my-own-chain/ignitecli.md

 ## Next up

-You just created a fully working Cosmos SDK chain, one that forms the basis of the [following exercise](./stored-game.md).
+You have created a fully working Cosmos SDK chain, one that forms the basis of the [following exercise](./stored-game.md).

 <HighlightBox type="info">